Jimmy-Cheong/XBanner/README.md

 |setLoadingProgressType|set a progress view when loading gifs|CIRCLE_PROGRESS or TEXT_PROGRESS|

 ## Notice
+* []() if the images do not display,check out your network permission and your image if they are configured correctly
 * []() must set the banner type to TITLE TYPE when we set titles to avoid some logic errors
 * []() setImageScaleType must be called before we set the images
 * []() set an ImageLoader when loading images from url,but if you are loading gifs,you don't really have to